If you have a request concerning your medical records, please visit our data subject request portal here.

 - For EEA/AUS individuals, additionally:

-- Request to delete or stop processing of your personal data;
+- Request that we stop processing your personal data;

-- Object to the processing of your data where we rely on our legitimate interest as the legal basis; and
+- Object to the processing of your data;

 - Lodge a complaint with a Data Protection Authority/EU Supervisory Authority.

-We can correct or delete incorrect data, or provide a copy of your information upon request, but we reserve the right to use your information to request additional information to verify your identity before we process your request and to maintain a copy of all requests for our legal records.
+We can correct or delete incorrect data, or provide a copy of your personal data upon request, but we reserve the right to request where necessary, additional information to verify your identity before we process your request and to maintain a copy of all requests for our legal records.
 If you wish to exercise these rights, please submit your request here and we will respond to verifiable requests within 30-45 days, depending on the applicable state or country regulations (if any).
 Applicable privacy laws may give you the right to file a complaint with a government regulator if you are not satisfied with our response.

 We maintain appropriate administrative, technical, and physical safeguards designed to protect your personal data from loss, misuse, unauthorized access, disclosure, alteration, and destruction.
 We maintain a Corporate IT Security Policy and use-tested access and security controls to ensure that your data is secure.
 We also require third party service providers acting on our behalf or with whom we share your information also provide such security measures in accordance with industry standards.